Rosalind (As You Like It): Analysis

 Rosalind is one of Shakespeare's most recognized heroines.
 Generally noted for her resilience, quick wit, and beauty, Rosalind is a vital character in As You Like It.
 Most commonly seen next to her beloved cousin Celia, Rosalind is also a faithful friend, leader, and schemer.
 She stays true to her family and friends throughout the entire story, no matter how dangerous the consequences are.
 Rosalind dominates the stage.
 Her true decision-making skills can be seen in the last scene of Act V (5) where she has to present herself as Rosalind to her father and to Orlando, but at the same time change Phebe's opinion to marry Silvius.
 She is the main character of the play who extracts the clarity of important traits in other characters.

 Gender conventions

-In As she likes it : Shakespeare's unruly women, Penny Gay analyses Rosalind's character in the framework of gender conventions that ascribe femininity with qualities such as “graciousness, warmth … [and] tenderness”.
+In As you like it : Shakespeare's unruly women, Penny Gay analyses Rosalind's character in the framework of gender conventions that ascribe femininity with qualities such as “graciousness, warmth … [and] tenderness”.
 However, Rosalind's demanding tone towards Orlando contradicts these conventions.
 She rejects these stereotypes of femininity believing that “the wiser [the woman is], the waywarder” she is.
 By claiming that women who are wild are smarter than those who are not, Rosalind often refutes the perception of women as passive in their pursuit of men.
 In the book A Feminist Companion to Shakespeare, Carol T. Neely supports this by mentioning that through her actions, Rosalind often adopts stereotypical “masculine behavior,” such as “initiating conversations” and “arranging marriages”.